 While the good still die young, we’ll never get the answers to why death has no name.

 Because love has no shame, who Cupid strikes it seems he has no aim.

-To the angels we miss, heavy hearted in the mist, and there’s often no goodbye kiss.
+To the angels we miss, heavy hearted in the mist, there’s often no goodbye kiss.

-To him; I used to wanna’ jump like you, first shake and bake passed a few, and create rings with others who do, too…
+To him: I used to wanna’ jump like you, first shake and bake passing a few, to create rings with others who do too…

 Idolizing the prodigies of a dribbling past.
 13, oh my, I visualized what he knew as the…

 No—we shouldn’t go there.

 To be fair, my heart couldn’t bare.
 Would it really matter what happened in the air?

 Answers are irrelevant and our strength is how we’ll grow from despair.